Last updated on February 27, 2026

 Legion Loyalty | Illustration by Aaron J. Riley

-Whenever a creature with myriad attacks a certain player, you create a copy of the myriad creature to attack every other player (not including yourself, of course).
+Whenever a creature with myriad attacks an opponent, you create a token copy of the myriad creature that's tapped and attacking each other opponent.
 This reduces some of the downside of attacking one player in a multiplayer format like Commander.

 No one is safe with myriad creatures around, and politics won’t save you from being attacked.